...

 Local Patagonia Weather Advice You Can Trust

-I live and work in Patagonia and advise thousands of travelers every season on weather, visibility, and mountain conditions.
+I live and work in Patagonia and have advised thousands of travelers this season on weather, visibility, and mountain conditions.
 My focus is on safety, realistic expectations, and helping people understand what forecasts actually mean on the ground.

 I don’t rely on averages or sugarcoat conditions.
 The goal is simple: help you choose the right day, the right time, and the right plan for the weather Patagonia gives you.